Understanding Inter Vivos Trusts

 Legal Framework and Compliance

-The Trust Property Control Act and other relevant South African laws govern the establishment and operation of inter vivos trusts.
+The Trust Property Control Act 57 of 1988 and other relevant South African laws govern the establishment and operation of inter vivos trusts.
 Compliance with these regulations is crucial to avoid legal pitfalls and ensure that the trust operates as intended.
 Adherence to these laws not only ensures the legality of the trust but also enhances its effectiveness in protecting the assets and fulfilling the intentions of the founder.

 Setting Up an Inter Vivos Trust